achtungsoftware/CleanUI/README.md

 CleanUI has some pretty cool SwiftUI modifiers.

 ### OnLoad (.onLoad)
-The OnLoad modifiers is pretty much the same as .onAppear with the difference that .onLoad only is called once.
+The OnLoad modifier is pretty much the same as .onAppear with the difference, that .onLoad is called only once.
 ```swift
 MyView()
     .onLoad {